MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-component-restore-v0.md

 **`password`** - **Password**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the Xamarin account password.
-Use a new build variable with its lock enabled on the variables tab to encrypt this value.
+Use a new build variable with its lock enabled on the Variables tab to encrypt this value.
 <!-- :::editable-content-end::: -->
 <br>